YueLiPicasso/intro_ocaml/README.md

 > `SOURCES = <source-name>.ml`

 Then, to run the OCanren source `<source-name>.ml` one shall simply run the shell command `make` in the source directory, followed by the shell command `./<source-name>.native` to see the output.
+Note that an executable file containing the native code has the extension `.native` or `.opt` by default, but this is unimportant and the user can use his/her own extension, only to remember to update the recipe for the `clean`  target in th emakefile !

 ## Installation Notes